 Professionalism within the role of the student nurse is an expectation of the Helena College Nursing Program in both didactic, lab, and clinicals.
 All students are expected to communicate and behave in a professional manner.
-This includes respect for your instructor, your peers and yourself.
-Attendance, preparation and participation in all areas including classroom, lab and clinical settings, are also expected behaviors.
+This includes respect for your instructor, your peers, and yourself.
+Attendance, preparation, and participation in all areas including classroom, lab, and clinical settings, are also expected behaviors.

-Helena College Nursing Department professional behavior is evaluated in each course each semester.
-Elements evaluated are reflected in the criteria below.
-Points will be deducted for each of three categories, for a total potential loss of 30 points plus 1 point per absence after 1st excused per course for the final grade.
-A professional rubric will be filled out by an instructor if behavior warrants.
-Behavior will be counseled once before deducted points for repeated unprofessional behavior.
+Helena College Nursing Department's professional behavior is evaluated in each course each semester.
+The elements evaluated are reflected in the criteria below.
+Points will be deducted for each of the three categories, for a total potential loss of 30 points plus 1 point per absence after the 1st excuse per course for the final grade.
+A professional rubric will be filled out if the behavior warrants it.
+Behavior will be counseled once before points are deducted for repeated unprofessional behavior.

-Professional Behaviors Zero (0) Point Deduction 1-8 Point Deduction from overall course grade 9-15 Point Deduction from overall course grade for each of the two categories Points deducted by Instructor Comments Attitude & Respect Demonstrates respect to fellow students and faculty.
-Attentive in all areas.
-Consistently positive attitude and behavior.
-Occasionally inattentive or distracted.
-Infrequently displays negative attitude.
-Often inattentive, displays negative attitudes and behaviors.
-Frequently verbalizes fault with others.
-Communication Consistently communicates in a respectful and professional manner.
-Accepts and uses feedback to correct behaviors.
-Respectfully offers constructive feedback to peers or instructors.
-Usually able to accept constructive criticism and provides criticism in a constructive manner.
-Occasionally argues with or challenges others verbally.
-Difficulty accepting constructive criticism.
-Offers criticism in a negative and/or disrespectful manner.
-Argumentative with peers or faculty.
-Challenges authority.
-Attendance/ 7 (O) I from averell covers Points Comments Punctuality Zero (0) points deducted One (1) point deducted from overall course grade for each absence (excused or unexcused) or tardy from class, lab or clinical deducted by Instructor Comments Attendance No more than one (1) excused absence or tardiness More than two (2) excused or one (1) unexcused absence and/or tardiness.
-Signature: Date:
+Professional Zero (0) Point Deduction 1-8 Point Deduction 9-15 Point Deduction Points Comments Behaviors from the overall course from overall course grade deducted by grade for each of the two Instructor categories Attitude & Demonstrates respect Occasionally inattentive Often inattentive, displays Respect for fellow students and or distracted. negative attitudes and faculty.
+Attentive in all Infrequently displays a behaviors.
+Frequently areas.
+Consistently negative attitude. verbalizes fault with positive attitude and others. behavior.
+Communication Consistently Usually able to accept Difficulty accepting communicates in a constructive criticism constructive criticism. respectful and and provide criticism in Offers criticism in a professional manner. a constructive manner. negative and/or Accepts and uses Occasionally argues with disrespectful manner. feedback to correct or challenges others Argumentative with peers behaviors.
+Respectfully verbally. or faculty.
+Challenges offers constructive authority. feedback to peers or instructors.
+Attandance / Zero (0) points deducted One (1) point deducted for om the overall course grade Points Comments Attendance/ Punctuality Zero (o) points deducted or unexcused) or tardy from deducted by Comments Pulictuality class, lab, or clinical or unexcused) or turby Ironi Instructor ciass, iab, or cillical ilisti uctoi Attendance No more than one (1) More than two (2) excuse d or one (1) unexcused 7111011441100 excused absence or absence and/or tardiness. · , tardiness 1